baus/install-discourse/README.md

 daunting task.

-While I consider myself to be moderately skilled at Linux administration, this is the first Rails app I have attempted to deploy and run, so now that I've been through the installation process a few times, I've decided to try to more formally document it for others who want to try out the software.
+While I consider myself to be moderately skilled at Linux administration, this is the first Rails app I have attempted to deploy and run, so now that I've been through the installation process a few times, I've decided to attempt to more formally document it for others who want to try out the software.

 # Install on a DigitalOcean VPS using Ubuntu 12.10x64